argumentativeyouth/modern-gaze/_posts/2020-02-23-ahalya-challenging-the-ethics-and-morality-of-the-scriptures.md

 Indra, the king of gods, was attracted to her divine beauty.
 He came to Ahalya in the guise of Maharishi Gautama when Gautama himself was not around.
 They made love.

 Whether or not Ahalya was aware of the fact that it was actually Indra in disguise is debateable.
 There are different versions of the story of Ahalya.
 But in all of them, Maharishi Gautama came to know of all that had transpired.
 And he cursed both Indra and Ahalya.
-Ahalya is turned into a stone.
+The curse turned Ahalya into a stone.

 Sujoy Ghosh's spooky short film 'Ahalya' challenges the ethics and morality, the right and wrong portrayed in the actual mythical story.